ietf-wg-acme/acme/draft-ietf-acme-acme.md

 newKey (required, JWK):
 : The JWK representation of the new key

-Both of these thumbprints MUST be computed as specified in {{!RFC7638}}, using the SHA-256 digest.
-The values in the "oldKey" and "newKey" fields MUST be the base64url encodings of the thumbprints.

 The client then encapsulates the key-change object in a JWS, signed with the client's current account key (i.e., the key matching the "oldKey" value).